jewettaij/visfd/doc/doc_filter_mrc.md

 ### (-draw-hollow-spheres filename)

 The "**-draw-spheres**" argument does not perform a filtering operation on the original image.
 Instead it reads a text file (eg "filename") containing between 3 and 5 columns indicating the location, size, and brightness of a series of points in space.
 After reading that file, a new image will be created (the same size as the input image) with each blob represented (by default) by a solid sphere centered at the points of interest superimposed on the original image (by default).
+(If you have multiple files containing the positions of spheres you want to draw, the "-draw-spheres" argument can be included multiple times with different files.)
 The "**-draw-hollow-spheres**" argument behaves similarly, however it draws hollow spherical shells instead of solid spheres, and it superimposes them upon the original image.